 5. Don’t forget your pets – Check your pets each day.
 Also, talk to your veterinarian about products that can be used to protect them.

-6. Time of year – If you own a wooded property, consider spraying several times a year.
-According to experts, the repellant is inexpensive and should be used in May, June, and October.
+6. Consider the time of year – If you own a wooded property, consider spraying several times a year.
+Repellant is inexpensive, and according to experts, should be used in May, June, and October.
 If you have more questions, talk with your local health department or agricultural officials.